E-bike battery chargers

 Is your bike battery refusing to charge, or not charging fully?
 The charger may be defective or malfunctioning.
 The following are possible causes:

-1) Poor contact between the plug and the charging socket
+1) Poor contact between the plug and the charging port

 Sometimes the charger does charge, but only to, for example, 60 or 70% of its maximum capacity.